 Standard Poodles tend to be active, intelligent dogs.

-Whilst they have a reputation for being aloof, this is more a calm reserve with strangers.
+They have a reputation for being aloof.
+But, this is more a calm reserve with strangers.
 They are very loving and loyal to members of their family.

 This quiet reserve also means that they are likely to be less distracted by other people when you want them to focus.

-Additionally, they can be a sensitive dog, who will cringe or cower if you raise your voice to her.
-Thus, she is best handled gently, reflecting her own soft and adorable nature.
+Plus, they can be a sensitive breed, who will cringe or cower if you raise your voice to them.
+So, they are best handled gently, reflecting their own soft and adorable nature.

 Despite this quiet nature, Standard Poodles can be fans of their own voices.
 They tend to alert you to visitors, which is a trait that some families appreciate.